n-ckr-ch-rds-n/phone-test/README.md

 ### My Approach

 The test instructions emphasised the importance of making the code readable, concise and reusable.
 This encouraged me to use React, which is well-suited to creating modular designs with reusable components.
-I first used React for my final Makers group project, and have used it since graduating in a couple of side projects.
+I first used React for my final Makers group project, and have used it since graduating in a couple of side projects, so it's still quite new to me.

 My components are well-named (I hope!), and concise: I have attempted to obey the single-responsibility principle throughout.
 The solution employs just one stateful component, `<Page />`, which renders several stateless functional components and funnels data to them as props.
 Clicking on the buttons changes state in the parent component, re-rendering the page.